to find discounts and how else to save money for your New

 offering almost unheard of deals.
 That's not the case

 but, again, if you do enough research, we believe you'll find that this

-is a good time to find good travel deals.
+is a good time to find affordable travel deals.

 said, here are some New England budget savings travel ideas and

-resources that we think you'll find useful, (in addition to starting a blog with hundreds of money saving New England travel ideas called The Thrifty New England Traveler).
-Here are 20 example budget New England travel articles from our Thrifty New England Traveler blog for your trip planning:
+resources that we think you'll find useful, (in addition to starting a blog with hundreds of money saving New England travel ideas called Visiting New England on a Budget).
+Here are 20 example New England travel articles from our Thrifty New England Traveler blog for your cheap, affordable trip planning:

 early as a travel destination's peak season might bring about